mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-localizing-matterpoll/index.md

 ### Integrating go-i18n into Matterpoll

-With these decision made we started working on integration go-i18n into Matterpoll.
-But first we have to introduce three concepts that go-i18n uses (technical speaking they are just structs):
+With these decisions made we started working on integrating go-i18n into Matterpoll.
+But first we have to introduce three concepts that go-i18n uses (technically speaking they are just structs):

 - [`Bundle`](https://godoc.org/github.com/nicksnyder/go-i18n/v2/i18n#Bundle): A `Bundle` contains the translations
 - [`Message`](https://godoc.org/github.com/nicksnyder/go-i18n/v2/i18n#Message): A `Message` is a translation string and can contain plural rules